 About the job

 If it happens in the Northwest Territories or affects anyone living here, we report on it.
-That gives you one of the broadest patches in journalism, covering everything from Indigenous governance and environmental protection to the future of mining, northern music, crises in housing and health, and the evolution of education.
+That gives you one of the broadest patches in journalism, covering everything from Indigenous governance and environmental protection to the future of mining, northern music, the territory’s many healthcare challenges, and the evolution of education.

 You’ll be relied on to arrive daily with new ideas, which won’t be hard in an ever-changing territory.